 We may contact you for additional information.

-If you’re enrolled in a Medicare Advantage Plan (Part C) or Medicare Prescription Drug Plan (Part D), contact your plan to ask them to send you their Medicare information in an accessible format.
+If you’re enrolled in a Medicare Advantage Plan (Part C) or Medicare drug plan (Part D), contact your plan to ask them to send you their Medicare information in an accessible format.
 If you’re enrolled in Medicaid, contact your State or local Medicaid office.

 For more information about Medicare in accessible formats or for more help, visit Medicare.gov/about-us/accessibility-nondiscriminationnotice, or call 1-800-MEDICARE.
 TTY users can call 1-877-486-2048.